plutoniumm/DynamicContinent/README.md

 ## Usage

 1. Launch **MewNotch**.
+2. Adjust settings, if required.
+Notch won't appear at first launch on non-notched devices.
-2. Adjust the volume or brightness.
+3. Adjust the volume or brightness using Keyboard or Touch Bar.
-3. Enjoy the sleek visual feedback right on the notch!
+4. Enjoy the sleek visual feedback right on the notch!

 ## Roadmap

-- [✓] Add support for different types of HUD UIs.
+- [x] Add support for different types of HUD UIs.
-- [✓] Allow users to toggle HUD usage.
+- [x] Allow users to toggle HUD usage.
-- [✓] Icon in Menu bar to show app's running status.
+- [x] Icon in Menu bar to show app's running status.
+- [x] Add Touch bar support.
-- [ ] Explore Music player integeation and possible usage.
+- [ ] Explore Music player integration and possible usage.
 - [ ] Explore additional notch-based utilities.

 ## Contributing